MileHacker Logo

 Always dress in layers.

-Even in summer, coastal fog and rain can create cold, damp conditions.
+Including in summertime, coastal fog and rain can create cold, damp conditions.
 Carry waterproof clothing.
-Despite often cloudy conditions, UV radiation can be strong.
+Despite often cloudy conditions, ULTRAVIOLET radiation can be strong.
 Use Sunscreen with adequate SPF and wear hats.

 Stay hydrated by drinking plenty of water, especially during hikes.
 Dehydration can occur even in cool weather.

-Food hygiene standards are high in restaurants and stores in the U.S.
+Food hygiene standards are high at eateries and stores in the U.S.

 Healthcare Access